Support wavers in Hong Kong for bill allowing extraditions to China after protests

 And 22 former government officials or Legislative Council members, including former security secretary Peter Lai Hing-ling, signed a statement calling on Lam to “yield to public opinion and withdraw the Bill for more thorough deliberation”.

-“It is time for Hong Kong to have a cool-down period, Lai told Reuters.
+“It is time for Hong Kong to have a cool-down period,” Lai told Reuters.
 “Let frayed tempers settle before we resume discussion of this controversial issue.
 Please, no more blood-letting!”

 Beijing-backed Lam has stood by the bill, saying it is necessary to plug loopholes that allow criminals wanted on the mainland to use the city as a haven.
 She has said Hong Kong courts would safeguard human rights.